t-d-k/LibreCrypt/docs/plausible_deniability.md

 The 'chaff' cannot be just pseudo-random data; pseudo-random data can potentially be distinguished from encrypted data, and even be predictable.
 In this case, the hidden volume will appear as high-entropy data against a pattern formed by the pseudo-random data.

-Truly random data can be difficult to rapidly generate in large quantities using a computer.
+Truly random data is difficult to generate in large quantities using a computer.
 However data produced by a 'cryptographically secure pseudorandom number generator' (CSPRNG) is thought to be indistinguishable from random data and, importantly, from encrypted data without cracking the cypher.<1--TODO:ref-->

 So to attain plausible deniability, DoxBox automatically overwrites any host file or partition, when its created, with the output from a CSPRNG.